AMB-19/AMB-19/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on:
-  - Developing Desktop Applications using Java
+  - Developing Desktop Applications using Java with SQL Database Connectivity

 - 🌱 I’m currently learning:
   - Computer Architecture and Organization